 Le Pen is joined in her appeal by 10 other officials who were convicted last year, as well as the party itself.

-They're seeking to overturn convictions for misusing funding meant for European parliament aides between 2004 and 2016, while Le Pen was serving as a member of the European parliament.
+They're seeking to overturn convictions for misusing funding meant for European Parliament aides between 2004 and 2016, while Le Pen was serving as a member of the EU legislature.

-Prosecutors say she hired several people as EU parliamentary aides but made them work for her party instead.
-The investigation showed some of the people had no contact with members of the EU parliament at all, and one acted as Le Pen's bodyguard in violation of parliamentary rules.
+Prosecutors say that she organized the hiring of several people as EU parliamentary aides, but made them work for her party instead.
+The investigation showed some of the people had no contact with members of the European Parliament, and one acted as Le Pen's bodyguard, in alleged violation of parliamentary rules.

-In March 2025, a Paris court ruled that Le Pen was at the heart of “a fraudulent system” that her party used to siphon off EU Parliament funds worth 2.9 million euros ($3.4 million).
-She was given a five-year ban from holding elected office, two years of house arrest with an electronic bracelet, and a further two-year suspended sentence.
+In March 2025, a Paris court ruled that Le Pen was at the heart of “a fraudulent system” that her party used to siphon off European Parliament funds worth 2.9 million euros ($3.4 million).
+She was given a five-year ban from holding elected office and two years of house arrest with an electronic bracelet.

 Le Pen denounced a “democratic scandal,” while anti-corruption campaigners argued that her conviction was proof that no one is above the law.